deemuni/analytic_report_and_research_proposal/README.md

-# Analytic Report and Research Proposal for Current Issue on Mass Shooting in US
+# Analytic Report and Research Proposal for Current Issue on Mass Shootings in US

 In Progress